 Target clarity: The devolution deal commits the Combined Authority to delivering a GVA increase from £22bn (the recorded GVA for 2015 at time of Devolution Deal writing) to over £40bn over 25 years.
-However, the widespread use of the phrase 'doubling GVA' has given rise to a series of alternative targets that deviate from the precise devolution deal commitment.
+However, the widespread use of the phrase 'doubling GVA' has given rise to a series of alternative targets that move away from the spirit of the devolution deal commitment.